mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 --------------------

 **Step 5.** Once in the CoNNECT Bookings webpage, select the desired date and time specified by the subject.
-A menu will be displayed, such as Figure 6.
+A menu will be displayed, such as :numref:`booking_step5`.
 Choose the dropdown menu to specify the duration of the scan.
 Correct the time in Service Details if necessary.
 Subject names should follow the following structure:

     <project_identifier> <subject identifier> <OPTIONAL session identifier>

+.. _booking_step5:

 .. figure:: ./_images/create.booking.drop.down.PNG
    :align:  center